A Liberal Arts Education

 Your undergraduate education unfolds along three complementary pathways:

 - The College Curriculum This broad framework extends across your time as an undergraduate student.
-Each year builds toward a greater understanding of how knowledge is constructed, how the academic disciplines approach knowledge through different paradigms and methodologies, how theory connects with practice in global and cross-cultural contexts, and how you connect your knowledge and thinking by conducting original research and sharing your work with others.
+Each course builds toward a greater understanding of how knowledge is constructed, how the academic disciplines approach knowledge through different paradigms and methodologies, how theory connects with practice in global and cross-cultural contexts, and how you connect your knowledge and thinking by conducting original research and sharing your work with others.

 - Your Major We offer dozens of undergraduate majors and minors.
 Faculty in the academic discipline you choose have designed a major curriculum that ensures you are well prepared for next steps in that field.

-- Explore, Create, Connect There's no framework for the balance of courses and experiences you choose.
+- Explore, Create, Connect There's no framework for the balance of elective courses and experiences you choose.
 Instead, we encourage you to follow your curiosity, your head, your heart.
 Right here, right now, right at your fingertips, you and your fellow students can engage leading scholars and the greatest amount of knowledge our world has ever known.
 Make it yours.

 Depending on your background and interests, you might be interested in some more pathways with different kinds of opportunities.
 If you're transferring in from another school, we're ready to help you get started.
 Most students want some help pulling all the parts together.
-Relax.
 We've got you covered with plenty of support for planning your academic career.

 "A liberal education, although it has no single fixed definition, is more than a haphazard accumulation of courses.
 Its essential purpose is to liberate and broaden the mind, to produce men and women with vision and perspective as well as specific practical skills and knowledge."
 From the William & Mary Undergraduate Catalog